ONSdigital/dp/README.md

 Dissemination Platform
 ===========================

-The digital publishing platform is a collection of services which provide content management and publishing functionality for ONS content, and is responsible for the public ONS website.
+The dissemination platform is a collection of services which provide content management and publishing functionality for ONS content, and is responsible for the public ONS website.